 - King Animal (2012)

 In 2001 Chris Cornell started Audioslave along with former members of Rage Against the Machine.
-They released three albums:
+They have released three albums:

 - Audioslave (2002)